Cool Kitchen Gadgets, Products & Books

 In the Kitchen Gadgets and Helps

-3. Have you ever wanted to make a pot of coffee and discovered you are out of filters?
-I use this zero waste reusable coffee filter and never have that problem!
+2. Have you ever wanted to make a pot of coffee and discovered you are out of filters?
+I use a zero waste cloth reusable coffee filter made from hemp and cotton and never have that problem!
 Saves money too!
+Choose from cone style reusable coffee filter or basket style reusable coffee filter.

-10. When you don't use oil in baking sometimes things can stick to traditional stainless steel or ceramic pans.
+9. When you don't use oil in baking sometimes things can stick to traditional stainless steel or ceramic pans.
 I've switched to silicone and everything pops out beautifully!
-I use these BPA Free Cupcake/Muffiin Pans for everything from muffins to plant-based cheeses and patés.
+I use these BPA Free Cupcake/Muffin Pans for everything from muffins to plant-based cheeses and patés.

 1. If you ever use vanilla, then you must try this 100% pure vanilla powder.
 It is a healthy alternative to vanilla extract and according to the USDA, the vanilla bean is in the top 10 antioxidant foods. comes from a FAMILY OWNED business in Indonesia at FAIR TRADE PRICES.
 The beans are ground moments before packaging to seal the freshness inside.
 Use it as you would vanilla extract in a one for one exchange.
 It will last a lot longer too as it is a generous package.